RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

 ## Challenge 2 : Contoso – Securing Access Control

 ### **Lab Environment:**
-The environmet includes Brand new Azure AD tenant with an account having<br>Global Admin rights and bunch of pre-provisioned resources and resource<br>groups
+The environmet includes Brand new Azure AD tenant with an account having<br>Global Admin rights.

 ### **Challenge Objective:**
-• You have a new team member named “John Doe” joining your team as Azure AD Administrator.
+1. You have a new team member named “John Doe” joining your team as Azure AD Administrator.
 Their Azure AD account is already created as part of onboarding process.

-• You need to assign them following permissions in most secure fashion.
+2. You need to assign them following permissions in most secure fashion.
   - Azure AD rights
   - Ability to Create Users